Drake

 virtual

-Returns the rotation matrix R_BF that relates body frame B to this frame F (B is the body frame to which this frame F is attached).
+Returns the rotation matrix R_LF that relates link frame L to this frame F (L is the LinkFrame of the Link (RigidBody) to which this frame F is attached).

 Exceptions

-std::exceptionif this frame F is a Frame that does not have a fixed offset in the body frame B (i.e., R_BF is not constant).
-Frame sub-classes that have a constant R_BF must override this method.
-An example of a frame sub-class not implementing this method would be that of a frame on a soft body, for which its pose in the body frame depends on the state of deformation of the body.
+std::exceptionif this frame F is a Frame that does not have a fixed offset in the link frame L (i.e., R_LF is not constant).
+Frame sub-classes that have a constant R_LF must override this method.

 Reimplemented in FixedOffsetFrame< T >, RigidBodyFrame< T >, and RigidBodyFrame< double >.